 Package each sample separately.
 Plastic baggies work great for flower, kief, trim, and edibles.
 A plastic container with a lid is best for waxy or sticky products, such as hash and some extractions.
-Syringes are also very good containers for low-viscosity (runny) extractions.
+Syringes can be used for low-viscosity (runny) extractions.

-We ask that you bar code your samples with the traceability ID matching the sample ID listed on the manifest.
+We ask that you bar code your samples with the inventory ID listed on the manifest.
 Ensure your bar codes can be scanned and verify they encode the entire sample ID.
 An inexpensive Dymo printer is a good option for printing bar codes that scan easily.
-If you are not able to bar code your products at the time of pick up or drop off, be sure to write the traceability ID clearly on the sample package.
+If you are not able to bar code your products at the time of pick up or drop off, be sure to write the inventory ID clearly on the sample package.

 The following information is required on your sample labels per WAC 314-55-101:

 - The certificate number and name of the certified lab receiving the sample;